 I don’t believe in talent anymore, after reading Mindset: The New Psychology of Success, I realized that I was growing up with a fixed mindset, thinking that talent is something innate, and that practice will never make me talented like someone who was born with that.
 I can tell you that anything can be learned, practiced, and perfected.

 Talent is just a concept, and while some people are born with some extraordinary skills, why would you compare with them or anyone else for that matter?

 I think we should change the idea of what a career means, and we should get rid of the ‘dream job’ term.
 Firstly, I would use the term ‘desired job’.
 Then, we should see a career as a map for all the jobs & hobbies we will have.

-A map that shows geographical location, the year, the aspirations for that year(s), the current job + salary, current hobbies we can actually do, how contempt are from a scale from 1 to 5, and how bad we would like to change something from a scale from 1 to 5.
+A map that shows the geographical location, the year, the aspirations for that year(s), the current job + salary, current hobbies we can actually do, how contempt are we on a scale from 1 to 5, and how bad we would like to change something from a scale from 1 to 5.

 For some of us, working from different places on earth might be more important than climbing the corporate leader as fast as possible, for others having the time to go hiking every week might be a critical factor when it comes to a successful, happy life, therefore a career that doesn’t allow that but looks extraordinary from outside might make them miserable.

-I don’t want a linear career any more, I’ve learned through all the things that I’ve tried that if I was to dedicate all my life to one career I wouldn’t have experienced so many perspectives that help me realized that there should be a symbiosis between our job, personal life, hobbies, values and relationships.
-Creating rigid borders between them will only create conflict, since they are all part of the same map.
+I don’t want a linear career anymore, I’ve learned through all the things that I’ve tried that if I was to dedicate all my life to one career I wouldn’t have experienced so many perspectives that help me realize that there should be a symbiosis between our job, personal life, hobbies, values, and relationships.
+Creating rigid borders between them will only create conflict since they are all part of the same map.